ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

 - complying with all applicable laws, including privacy, import and export, associated with delivery and return of the Device, and the transfer of Content to the {{site.data.keyword.IBM}} data center; and
 - having proper agreements in place, and obtaining all required permissions, with Client’s end user for any end user data Client will transfer to the Hardware.

-Please include a return shipping label and all appropriate export documents with your shipment and we will package the device(s) for return using the label and documents you provided.
+Please include a pre-paid return shipping label and all appropriate export documents with your shipment and we will package the device(s) for return using the label and documents you provided.
 If return was not requested, the device will be destroyed.

 ## What Types of Devices Can I Send with a Data Transfer Request?